Online reinforcement learning via sparse Gaussian mixture model Q-functions: Numerical tests

 \section{Numerical tests}

-Two classical benchmark RL tasks with finite action spaces---the acrobot~\cite{spong95acrobot} and the cartpole~\cite{cartpole}---are selected to validate the proposed framework against the popular online-learning DeepRL methods of DQN~\cite{mnih13dqn} and PPO~\cite{PPO}, as well as against their sparsified variants: \begin{enumerate*}[label=\textbf{(\roman*)}] \item pruned (dense-to-sparse)~\cite{dense2sparse}, \item static sparse~\cite{sparseDRL}, which initializes and trains a fixed sparse network, and \item SET~\cite{mocanu17scalable}, which updates the sparse network according to a cosine decay criterion~\cite{cosine}. \end{enumerate*} PPO~\cite{PPO} employs two neural networks---one for the Q-function (critic) and another for the policy (actor)---whereas DQN, similarly to \cref{algo:gmmq}, models only the Q-function.
-The performance metric (vertical axis in subsequent figures) represents the cumulative reward obtained by the agent until the task is terminated under the learned policy $\mu_n$, with $n$ denoting the index of the incoming data as well as the index of operation for \cref{algo:gmmq} (horizontal axis).
-To demonstrate the effect of sparsification, performance is also plotted vs.\ the number of model's learnable parameters.
-Algorithms are evaluated every \num{1e4} incoming data, with results averaged over \num{20} independent episodes using a separate testing emulator for each environment.
-Numerical comparisons of the proposed framework's predecessor~\cite{Vu:eusipco:25} with state-of-the-art kernel-based and distributional RL methods are reported in~\cite{Vu:eusipco:25}.
+Two RL benchmarks with finite-cardinality action spaces---the acrobot and the lunar lander~\cite{gym}---are selected to validate the proposed framework against the popular online DeepRL methods, including DQN~\cite{mnih13dqn} and PPO~\cite{PPO}, as well as against their sparsified variants: \begin{enumerate*}[label=\textbf{(\roman*)}] \item pruned (dense-to-sparse)~\cite{dense2sparse}, \item static sparse~\cite{sparseDRL}, training a fixed sparse network, and \item SET~\cite{mocanu17scalable}, which trains and updates sparsity via cosine decay criterion. \end{enumerate*} PPO~\cite{PPO} employs two separate neural networks for the policy (actor) and Q-function (critic), whereas DQN, similarly to \cref{algo:gmmq}, models only the Q-function.
+Performance is measured via the cumulative reward (vertical axis) achieved by the learned policy $\mu_n$ against number of streaming data $n$.
+To illustrate the effect of sparsification, performance of trained models is also plotted vs. model size (number of parameters).
+Algorithms are evaluated every \num{1e4} incoming data for acrobot and every \num{2e4} for lunar lander, with results averaged over \num{20} independent episodes using a separate test emulator.
+Average performance over multiple training sessions is recorded in~\cref{fig:before,fig:perform-vs-sparse}.
+Numerical comparisons of the proposed framework's predecessor with kernel-based and distributional RL methods are reported in~\cite{minh25tsp}.